 Resumes provide a limited amount of data about a person, but one that our brains are easily tempted to read more into.
 Names, schools, previous employers all call into our minds an idea of who a person is and what they are capable of.
 And these assumptions are often wrong or irrelevant.
 You might have to get through a stack of resumes quickly and eliminate a large number, but beware of taking mental short cuts while you cull.

 Even using resume screening tools or applicant tracking systems can be problematic.
 How do you distinguish between the good candidate and the mediocre one who has learned how to write for these systems?
 Or screening systems may filter out talented candidates who didn’t include specific words, but whose accomplishments taken in context would be a good match for the role.
 These screening programs, however, can assist in “blinding” the process to demographic and socio-economic information which may reduce bias.

 Can an applicant do the job?
 Why not test them?
 The days of timed typing tests are probably gone, but is there an important skill necessary for doing the job that you can test for?
 Skill tests can yield important insights that are based on the candidate’s work and not on superficial appearances.

 What if the job requires skills not easily tested?
 You can always use a tool like PXT Select to test for an overview of verbal and mathematic cognitive abilities.
-It would be useful to know how a person who is successful in that type role scores so that you can find someone who scores similarly - a tool like PXT Select can help with that.
+It would be useful to know how a person who is successful in that role scores so that you can find someone who scores similarly - a tool like PXT Select pre-hire assessment can help with that.

 Job applicants expect certain questions to be asked during interviews and can find recommended answers after a simple Google search.
 You’ll do better if you ask questions tailored to the job.
 We also know that structured interviews — asking the same questions of each candidate — minimize unconscious bias.
 You can focus on issues that directly influence one’s performance.
 Structured interviews also make it much easier to compare candidates against each other.